 • Structured Data: This code helps search engines understand your content better.
 It can lead to rich snippets in search results, like star ratings or product availability, attracting more clicks.

-• Example: A structured data markup on your product page can tell search engines the price, availability, and customer reviews of the product.
+• Example: A structured data markup on your product page can tell search engines the product’s price, availability, and customer reviews.
 This information might be displayed in the search results, making your listing more prominent.

 • Image Optimization: Large image files can slow down your website.
 Optimizing images for the web helps improve loading speed and enhances the user experience.